simasR/salesforce-gha/README.md

 In Visual Studio Code

 Create a new Apex Class

 In VSC Bash terminal run this command:
 ```
 sfdx force:apex:class:create -n DummyClass -d force-app/main/default/classes
 ```
-You will notice two new files in tour classes folder
+You will notice two new files in your classes folder

 In your VSC Bash Terminal:
 ```